chuckcscccl/rustlr/chapter2.md

       warning sent to stdout regardless of trace level.
 All shift-reduce conflicts are warned at trace level 2 or higher.

+     Had we left out the last declaration `left = 200`, for example, rustlr will give multiple shift-reduce warnings, although the generated parser would be the same.

-     Using this scheme, for example, the "dangling else" problem can be solved by giving "else" a higher precedence than "if".
+     Using this scheme, the "dangling else" problem can be solved by giving "else" a higher precedence than "if".

      Rustlr also resolves **reduce-reduce**
     conflicts by always favoring the rule that appears first in the